Exostellar/Xen-Blanket-NG/README.md

 Xen-Blanket is a nested-virtualization solution that works without hardware or software support from underlying cloud providers.
 With Xen-Blanket, you can get hypervisor-level control by running a second-layer Xen hypervisor within virtual machines (VMs) running in clouds.
 For more information, check out the paper: [The Xen-Blanket: Virtualize Once, Run Everywhere](http://fireless.cs.cornell.edu/publications/xen-blanket.pdf), in EuroSys 2012.

 This is a new version of XenBlanket based on Xen 4.13.0 and Linux kernel 4.15.5.
-Supported underlying (first-layer) hypervisors:

-  * Xen
-  * KVM
-  * VMware ESXi
+It is mainly developed to run within HVMs created by Xen, but can also run on top of KVM and VMware ESXi hypervisors.

 ## Installation